-- Both UG categories will be split into two sections: MPRNs created before 01/09/2013 (pre-Mod 0410A sites) and MPRNs created on or after 01/09/2013 (post-Mod 0410A sites).
-Each is analysed separately. - After September 2014, no new pre-Mod 0410A sites can enter either UG category because this is the last point at which MPRNs created before 01/09/2013 can cross the 12-month threshold and pass into Shipper Activity and Orphaned.
+Both UG categories will be split into two sections: MPRNs created before 01/09/2013 (pre-Mod 0410A sites) and MPRNs created on or after 01/09/2013 (post-Mod 0410A sites).
+Each is analysed separately.

+- After September 2014, no new pre-Mod 0410A sites can enter either UG category because this is the last point at which MPRNs created before 01/09/2013 can cross the 12-month threshold and pass into Shipper Activity and Orphaned.
 Therefore from this point on the pre-Mod 0410A element of both categories will consist of a decaying legacy population, with the September 2014 snapshot used as the start point for the decay curves.
 Values from these curves will be used to determine the proportion of this UG remaining at each snapshot time in the forecast year 2015/16. - If Mod 0410A results in no sites remaining Unregistered for more than 12 months, the post-Mod 0410A element of Shipper Activity and Orphaned will be zero.
 If, however, post-Mod 0410A Unregistered sites continue to be unresolved after 12 months and hence continue to enter these categories after September 2014, the magnitude of this element must be modelled.
 This will be done by first calculating the total UG (pre-Mod 0410A plus post-Mod 0410A) for each category and extrapolating this to the forecast period.
-This will be done using one of three forecast methods, with the choice between them based on observed behaviour during the one-year calculation period: - If the magnitude of these UG categories remains constant across the calculation period despite the introduction of Mod 0410A, the current method (assumption of a steady process) will be used to extrapolate to the forecast year.

-- If a step change occurs after which the magnitude remains steady at its new level, the average of those snapshots at the new level will be used. - If Mod 0410A results in a trend across the calculation period, this trend will be used to extrapolate to the forecast year.
+This will be done using one of three forecast methods, with the choice between them based on observed behaviour during the trainingone-year calculation period: - If the magnitude of these UG categories remains constant across the trainingcalculation period despite the introduction of Mod 0410A, the current method (average across training periodassumption of a steady process) will be used to extrapolate to the forecast year. - If a step change occurs after which the magnitude remains steady at its new level, the average of those snapshots at the new level will be used. - If a step change occurs after which the magnitude remains steady at its new level, the average of those snapshots at the new level will be used. - If Mod 0410A results in a trend across the trainingcalculation period, this trend will be used to extrapolate to the forecast year.

 A series of post-Mod 0410A snapshots will be analysed in order to identify which scenario is occurring in practice, and based on this the appropriate extrapolation method will be used.
-Details of the chosen method and the reasons for using it will be supplied with the UG estimates.
+This analysis will be reported in further drafts Details of the 2014 AUGSchosen method and the reasons for 2015/16using it will be supplied with the UG estimates.
 Once the extrapolation method has been chosen, the post-Mod 0410A UG for the forecast year will be calculated as the difference between the total UG (estimated as described) and the pre-Mod 0410A UG (calculated using the decay method).